-Congratulations to Ross Exo Adams who was awarded the 2011 Studentship to complete his PhD research at the London Consortium.
-Ross describes his research below:
+Congratulations to Helen Stratford who was awarded the 2013 Studentship for her PhD research on 'Performative Architectures' at the University of Sheffield.
+She describes her research below:

 Past recipients of the RIBA LKE Ozolins Studentship:

 2011 - Ross Exo Adams (PhD at London Consortium)